Using cruise tracks

 Notes:

-- If you want to display the along-track display cruise track with a white background (e.g. for clearer printouts) press the Y key to switch to the alternate color scheme.
+• To display the alongtrack display cruise track with a white background (e.g. for clearer printouts) press the Y key to switch to the alternate color scheme.
 If the alternative color scheme does not have white background you can create a custom color scheme using Echocolor.

-- Displayed or created regions can be integrated.
+• Displayed regions can be integrated.
+Vertical selections can be integrated.

 Displaying a 3D cruise track